 Azekel exists between genres.

 Ostensibly an R&B singer and producer, Azekel’s sound incorporates much more than any one genre classification could cover.
 Last year he released his debut album Our Father, a sometimes solemn, but always gripping exploration of mental health, masculinity and race in modern Britain.
-Over the years the London-based artist has worked alongside some of the UK’s greatest genre-busters including Massive Attack and Gorillaz and this summer he’ll perform at Southbank’s Meltdown festival, curated by another British icon, The Cure’s Robert Smith.
+Over the years the London-based artist has worked alongside some of the UK’s greatest genre-busters including Massive Attack and Gorillaz and this summer he’ll perform at Southbank’s Meltdown festival, curated by another icon, Chic’s Nile Rodgers.

 Ahead of his show at Meltdown and with new music on the horizon we caught up with Azekel for Issue 102.

 Life, my experiences and experiences of others around me, I’m just archiving via my music.

 What’s your biggest passion outside of music?

 Film and installation art, I was part of a film called Fathers based around the concepts of my album – Our Father.

 What does summer have in store for you?

 I’m releasing new music and visuals.
 I’ve got a song called Freeway coming out.

 You’re playing Meltdown Festival later this year – do you have anything special planned for your performance?